-Draft Report: October 7, 2019
+Final Report: December 4, 2019

-Todd Rubin Attorney Advisor Todd Phillips Attorney Advisor and Counsel for Congressional Affairs
+Todd Rubin Attorney Advisor Todd Phillips Attorney Advisor and Counsel for Intergovernmental Affairs

-This draft report was prepared for the consideration of the Administrative Conference of the United States.
+This report was prepared for the consideration of the Administrative Conference of the United States.
 The opinions, views and recommendation expressed are those of the authors and do not necessarily reflect those of the members of the Conference or its committees, except where formal recommendations of the Conference are cited.